-Note: This key category is calculated using emissions that do not distinguish by fuel type, however, it is known to be primarily liquid fuels.
+Note: This key category is calculated using emissions that do not distinguish by fuel type.
+However, it is known to comprise primarily liquid fuels.

-To ensure no double counting of emissions occurs, in some instances, emissions from the use of solid fuels and gaseous fuels are excluded from this category because they are accounted for under the IPPU sector.
-New Zealand Steel Limited uses coal as a reducing agent in the steel-making process.
-In accordance with 2006 IPCC Guidelines, the emissions from this are included in the IPPU sector rather than the Energy sector.
-In several instances, natural gas is excluded from the Manufacturing industries and construction category because it is accounted for under the IPPU sector.
+Some emissions from the use of solid fuels and gaseous fuels are excluded from this category because they are accounted for under the IPPU sector.
+In particular, other sectors account for the following emissions.

+- New Zealand Steel Limited uses coal as a reducing agent in the steel-making process.
+In accordance with 2006 IPCC Guidelines, the emissions from this are included in the IPPU sector rather than the Energy sector. - In several instances, natural gas is excluded from the Manufacturing industries and construction category because it is accounted for under the IPPU sector.
 This includes urea production, hydrogen production and some of the natural gas used by New Zealand Steel (New Zealand Steel separately reports its emissions from natural gas as part of the combustion process and natural gas as part of the chemical process).

-Energy balance tables released with Energy in New Zealand (MBIE, 2021) split out industrial uses of energy using the Australian and New Zealand Standard Industrial Classification (ANZSIC) 2006.
-This was possible because of the collection of more detailed information from the various surveys used to compile the energy balance tables since 2009.

-This has allowed a further disaggregation of the Manufacturing industries and construction category and, therefore, greater transparency.
+Energy balance tables released with Energy in New Zealand (MBIE, 2022) categorise industrial uses of energy using the Australian and New Zealand Standard Industrial Classification (ANZSIC) 2006.
+From 2009, MBIE started to collect more detailed information on the industry of fuel use in the various surveys used to compile its balance tables, which has allowed us to further disaggregate the Manufacturing industries and construction category.
 Where actual survey data are not available at the required level, estimates of the energy use across these categories have been made to ensure time-series consistency.
 These are described in further detail below.

-In 2010, the disaggregation of the Manufacturing industries and construction category for coal was implemented within the energy greenhouse gas data system.
-This was the first time the category was disaggregated and it was applied from 2009.
-These percentage splits, based on 2009 data, were applied to activity data for the annual inventory submission across the whole time series (back to 1990).
+Prior to 2010, coal use in the Manufacturing industries and construction category could not be further disaggregated, as no data existed to allow for more detailed categorisation.
+However, in 2010 MBIE implemented disaggregation for coal use in this category based on the improved industry use data.
+This disaggregation was applied from 2009 onwards, and the percentage splits (based on 2009 data) were applied to activity data for the annual inventory submission across the whole time series (back to 1990).
 However, during 2014, the coal data system at MBIE was revised to internally disaggregate manufacturing industries based on a 2011 survey of major coal users.
 Therefore, applying the disaggregation procedure previously used within the greenhouse gas data system is no longer necessary.